nafiuopeyemi88/Medical-Appointment/README.md

 # Medical_Appointment

-The medical appointment takes a deep dive in to a medical appointment dataset from some hospitals in brazil, in a bid to understanding why patients fail to meet up with their scheduled appointments
+The medical appointment project takes a deep dive in to a medical appointment dataset from some hospitals in brazil, in a bid to understanding why patients fail to meet up with their scheduled appointments
 This project investigates a medical appointment dataset, towards providing answers to questions that arise from such dataset.
 The dataset was collected from patients in some selected Brazillian hospitals.